Tag Archives: books

 Mansfield Madness:

 As for the body, it’s important and we take care of the body because it is an amazing vehicle for doing what we need to do in life.
 Especially, the human body (unlike lower forms of life), gives us the opportunity to realize that we are more than just matter.
-The inner, conscious “self” is a consciousness spark, with qualities that are like the qualities of our Source, yet we are always a separate person with free will.
-We can choose in two ways, either foolishly or using the spiritual intelligence that we get by connection to our source.
+The inner, conscious “self” is a spark of pure consciousness, with qualities that are like the qualities of our Source, yet we are always a separate person with free will.
+We get spiritual intelligence (buddhi-yoga) by making a sincere connection to our source.
 This process of “devotional connection” is called bhakti-yoga.

 So, having said this much, this blog was supposed to be about Mansfield Park, wasn’t it?
 Mansfield Park is a challenging novel for many readers.
 In this novel, both men and women are equally liable to fall in love and “check out” in terms of rational thinking.
 Omg.
 It’s such an old story!
 The hero, Edmund Bertram, develops a dangerous infatuation with the artful and seductive Mary Crawford.
 Initially, he sees the faults in her thinking and behavior, yet he is gradually blinded.
 Her beauty, her harp-playing …and Cupid’s arrow!
 He forgets all her faults and only sees her alluring charms.
 She’s the “one and only”perfect partner for him!
 Never mind that she has no interest in religion (Edmund is serious about becoming a clergyman), and no interest in morality either.
 Her brother, Henry, is just like her and seduces Edmund’s sister, Maria into an adulterous relationship, (one that inevitably becomes an excruciatingly public affair and ends her life in privileged high society), and devastates her family.
 How many of us have been there?
 Our love endorphins raging, we imagine that we know someone, only to find out, that they are not a good choice.
 These days, we tend to move a bit too fast, miss all the red flags, and find out too late.
 Don’t be in a rush.
 Be your own friend and go slow during the dating process.